sacsbrainz/sacsbrainz/README.md

-# Hey there, I'm Solomon - AKA sacsbrainz! 👋
+# Hey there, I'm Solomon - AKA sacsbrainz 👋

 ## I'm a Developer, Gamer, and Gadget Enthusiast!!

 - 🌱 Currently leveling up my skills in everything! and exploring new technologies! 🚀
-- 🥅 Goals for 2023: Master low-level languages like C++ and ZIG
+- 🥅 Goals for 2024: Master low-level language ZIG lang and quit web development.
-- ⚡ Fun fact: I'm a pro at slaying virtual dragons and saving the world in video games
+- ⚡ Fun fact: I love video games.
-- And yes i'm a member of Red Cross

 **Languages and Tools I Use:**